Passive DNS Daily Files Endpoint

 Nameserver

 The nameserver files contain data of domain and nameserver pairs with the epoch timestamp of the query.
-The filename is in the format of ‘mx_YYYYMMDD.csv.gz’ where ‘YYYYMMDD’ is the format of the date of the file.
+The filename is in the format of ‘nameserver_YYYYMMDD.csv.gz’ where ‘YYYYMMDD’ is the format of the date of the file.
 The contents of the file are in the format below:

-timestamp | domain | nameserver
+timestamp | hostname | TXT

 New Domains